 Mediation is particularly well suited to a situation such as this.
 You can get to the root of the problem and figure out an answer that suits your situation.
 You decide, not a judge.

-We were selected for the Baltimore City Orphans Court mediation pilot and are also on the roster for the Baltimore County Orphans Court mediation program.
+Based on her experience mediating these kinds of cases Ms. Kandell wrote a chapter in Mediation for Estate Planners: Managing Family Conflict, published by the ABA in 2016.
+We were selected for the Baltimore City Orphans Court mediation pilot and are also on the roster for the Baltimore and Prince George’s County Orphans Court mediation programs.
 Having previously practiced law in the trusts and estates field we understand the legal issues that can arise in these cases.

 If you’re looking for an estate, probate or orphans court litigation mediator in Maryland, Northern Virginia or the Washington, DC area, call Alternative Resolutions today.

-Here are the five questions you should ask when looking for a mediator in Montgomery County, Frederick County, Howard County, Baltimore City or Baltimore County, Maryland, Northern Virginia or Washington, DC :
+Here are the five questions you should ask when looking for a mediator in Silver Spring, Rockville, Bethesda, Frederick, Columbia or Baltimore: